 This post may contain affiliate links.
 Read my disclosure policy.

 Caesar salad dressing is such a classic.
-And while I love a good restaurant salad, I don’t love that oftentimes the dressing takes a nice, healthy pile of greens and turns them into the equivalent of a bacon cheeseburger.
+And while I love a good restaurant salad, I don’t love that oftentimes the dressing takes a nice pile of greens and turns them into the equivalent of a bacon cheeseburger.
 Don’t get me wrong, sometimes I need a bacon cheeseburger.
-But when I’m digging in to veggies, I want it to be good for me!
+But when I’m digging into veggies, I want to keep it light and fresh!

 - Classic flavors.
 Just like most typical recipes, this one also contains lemon juice, garlic, olive oil, and parmesan cheese to give it that familiar savory flavor you love.